 It would be incorrect to consider couples therapy as any third-party intervention.
 These therapists have been formally educated and equipped with expert knowledge and skills to work with couples having problems concerning their relationships.

-You will know how to handle conflicts in your relationships and resolve them
+Couples therapy for marriage can train you to handle conflicts in your relationships effectively and resolve them amicably.

 You will get a neutral perspective to the story

 This generally goes for those couples who are in quarrels and disagreements.
 Sometimes, what you need is someone who is not directly involved in the situation to point out what is going on.

 For those who want to work on their relationship, your therapist may be the neutral person who can hear both your sides.
 They can make you and your partner understand what and who needs to work on a specific behavior for the betterment of the relationship.